 If I grab her and pull her out of this room, she’ll think I don’t find her attractive, Jake realized standing in the room’s foyer.
 Then, what will happen to my macho points.
 ‘You had her in a motel room,’ he pictured his friends saying, ‘and you didn’t even…damn man…we really need to talk.’
 Isn’t it the woman, he thought, that controls the proceedings from this point forward?

 I can’t do this.
 He wanted her to say that to her after smelling the sex that seemed to be in every molecule of this room.
 It was a putrid smell, Jake thought, noticing that Wanda was also sniffing.
 The smell dominated the room so thoroughly he couldn’t see the top shelf aerosols getting the smell out.

 “I’ll be in the bathroom,” Wanda said turning to him.

-As soon as that bathroom door closed, the urge to rise up and call Wanda back, paralyzed Jake.
+As that bathroom door closed, the urge to rise up and call Wanda back, paralyzed Jake.
 He stared at the crack in that bathroom door for some time.
 His hand was in position for a knock, as he counting off the possibilities that were now ruined.

 Going to the room’s window, Jake began taking his coat off progressively.
 Opening the window, however, reminded Jake how chilly it was out, so he left it on.